 Koonadan Historic Site

 Koonadan Historic Site was created in February 1988.
 It covers an area of 22ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 The Koonadan area is part of the traditional lands of the Wiradjuri people, the largest Aboriginal tribe in NSW.
 In the late 19th century the community was forced to move to a mission.
 Stories of an ancient culture and recent suffering make this place alive with emotion.